-However, as the Comments to UIFSA note, the immunity provided is limited.
+As the comments to UIFSA note, the immunity provided by this section is limited.
 It does not provide immunity for civil litigation unrelated to the enforcement action.
-For example, a party to an enforcement action is not immune from service for an automobile accident occurring while in the State.
+For example, a party to an enforcement action is not immune from service for an automobile accident occurring while in the state.

 SECTION 305.
 SIMULTANEOUS PROCEEDINGS.
-If an enforcement proceeding under this [article] has been commenced in this State and a tribunal of this State determines that a proceeding to modify the determination has been commenced in another State, the tribunal shall immediately communicate with the tribunal in which the proceeding was commenced.
-The enforcement proceeding continues until it is stayed by a tribunal with jurisdiction to do so under [Article] 2.
+If an enforcement proceeding under this [article] has been commenced in this State and a tribunal of this State determines that a proceeding to modify the determination has been commenced in another State, the enforcement tribunal shall immediately communicate with the modification tribunal.
+The enforcement proceeding continues until the enforcement tribunal determines after consultation with the modification tribunal that the enforcement proceeding must be stayed.